If you're starting a business, you need to plan for the worst.

 1. Determine the goal of the plan

-The goal of your business continuity plan could be to protect employees, assets, and prevent financial losses, if or when a crisis occurs.
+The goal of your business continuity plan could be to protect employees and assets, and prevent financial losses, if or when a crisis occurs.

 2. Establish a team